pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 ### Data Model

+1. **Dependency**: Represents a project or task dependency with properties:
+   - `name`: Name of the dependency
+   - `version`: Optional version of the dependency
+   - `url`: Optional URL for the dependency
+   - `description`: Optional description of the dependency

+2. **Note**: Represents a project-level note with properties:
+   - `id`: Unique identifier for the note
+   - `title`: Title of the note
+   - `content`: Content of the note
+   - `createdAt`: Timestamp when the note was created
+   - `updatedAt`: Timestamp when the note was last updated

-1. **Subtask**: Represents a smaller unit of work within a task with properties:
+3. **Subtask**: Represents a smaller unit of work within a task with properties:
    - `id`: Unique identifier for the subtask
    - `title`: Short title describing the subtask
    - `description`: Detailed description of the subtask
    - `done`: Boolean indicating if the subtask is completed

-2. **Task**: Represents a single task with properties:
+4. **Task**: Represents a single task with properties:
    - `id`: Unique identifier for the task
    - `title`: Short title describing the task
    - `description`: Detailed description of the task